Office Safety Checklist: Creating Healthy Spaces with an Office Cleaning Plan

 It's tempting to focus solely on areas where hands or respiratory droplets may travel, but dust can be a vector for illnesses like COVID-19, cold, and flu.
 An "airborne" disease achieves its fast spread by hitching a ride on dust particles and aerosolized moisture.
 Besides reducing the spread of illness, improving your indoor air quality can make breathing easier for those with dust allergies, asthma, and other respiratory sensitivities.

-In the wake of social distancing, getting your team on board with office hygiene likely won’t meet with much resistance.
-Even so, there are several ways you can encourage your staff to keep up these healthy habits once things start to settle into the new normal.
+In the wake of social distancing, getting every employee on board with office hygiene likely won't meet with much resistance.
+Even so, there are several ways you can encourage each employee to keep up these healthy habits once things start to settle into the new normal.
+Provide a checklist for guidance including:

-☐ Encourage good hand-washing and respiratory hygiene practices within your office.
+☐ Encourage good hand-washing and respiratory hygiene practices within your workplace.

 ☐ Discourage presenteeism in the office - consciously create an office culture where it is “okay” to work from home or take the day off when you’re feeling ill.